Two Sioux City hospitals are treating 64 COVID-19 patients

 They also mentioned that the safety and care of the patients, their families, guests, and team members remains their top priority.

-According to the Iowa Department of Public Health (IDPH), there are a total of 85 COVID-19 hospitalized patients on Saturday.
+According to the Iowa Department of Public Health (IDPH), there are a total of 75 COVID-19 hospitalized patients.

-Health officials reported 36 of them are in the ICU, 23 of them are on ventilators, and five were admitted in the last 24 hours.
+Health officials said 33 of them are in the ICU, 22 are on ventilators, and four were admitted in the last 24 hours.

-IDPH mentions that there are 561 inpatient beds, 119 ICU beds, and 86 ventilators available.
+IDPH reported that there are 577 inpatient beds, 121 ICU beds, and 87 ventilators available.

 For more information on the hospital data for RMCC Region 3, visit Iowa’s coronavirus dashboard.